fivdi/pico-i2c-dma/examples/mcp9808_x2_max_speed/README.md

 can be read per second.

-This example is similar to example `mcp9808_max_speed` but it reads the temperature from two MCP9808 temperature sensors concurrently.
+This example is similar to example `mcp9808_max_speed` but it reads the temperature from two MCP9808 temperature sensors concurrently rather than from just one sensor.

 The example assumes the following setup: